myzhang1029/homebrew-myzhang1029/README.md

-# homebrew-myzhang1029
+# Homebrew Tap myzhang1029/myzhang1029
-Homebrew packages of my programs
+Homebrew packages of my programs or other programs that I use.